mobiledgex/edge-cloud-sampleapps/FaceDetectionServer/REST-API.md

 ## Pose Detection
 `/openpose/detect`

-Used to send an image with one or more human bodies to the server and get back a set of coordinates for any detected poses, where a pose is a list of bones for a given a human body in the image.
-In the our implementation, pose detection requires a GPU in order to run.
+Used to send an image with one or more human bodies to the server and get back a set of coordinates for any detected poses, where a pose is a list of bones for a given human body in the image.
+In our implementation, pose detection requires a GPU in order to run.
 If the server executing this call does not have GPU support, a `501 Not Implemented` response will be returned along with the message "OpenPose not supported on this server".

 ### POST
 ```